 - UAM Madrid, Spain

 Suitable arrangements will be anticipated for the year away when a student is first accepted onto the course and more detailed planning will proceed at the completion of the First Year programme.
-Every effort will be made to send a student to their country of choice but a particular host institution cannot be guaranteed.
+Every effort will be made to send a student to their country of choice for those going to Europe, but a particular host institution cannot be guaranteed.

 "I was on the G104 degree programme at Imperial, which is the Year in Europe programme, and spent my third year in Madrid, Spain….
 I cannot stress enough how much fun the Year in Europe programme can be.
 There were hundreds of other Erasmus students there from all corners of the world, and I was able to make such an interesting and diverse range of friends along the way."